Loading

 • a summary of stakeholder feedback from the consultation paper at Attachment B.

-Town hall to support the Exposure Draft of the CIRMP Rules
+Town hall to support the Exposure Draft of the Critical Infrastructure Risk Management Program Rules (CIRMP Rules)

 Providing a Submission to the Exposure Draft of the CIRMP Rules

-Submissions for the CIRMP Rules Exposure Draft are open until 1 May 2026.
-Please send your feedback through the submission portal.
+Submissions for the CIRMP Rules Exposure Draft are now closed.

-The department will publish submissions on its website after the public consultation period ends, unless advised that a submission is confidential.
+The department will publish submissions on its website, unless advised that a submission is confidential.

 All submissions provided through this process will be provided to the Minister for Home Affairs for his consideration.